 Apart from the musicians and the twelve dancers, there are a few more characters.
 One or two brides, played also by men, in the same way of ancient Greek theatre, an old man, an old lady, and the devil.
 There is also a police officer (Tsantarmas, Turkish) and a doctor.
 People attending, are actively taking part by trying to steal the bride away.

 If they do, Kotsamania must come to the rescue and the police officer will press charges against the culprit, which usually has to do with the bride getting pregnant.
 Pregnancy signifies fertility, so in a sense, they are wishing fertility of the earth for the year to come.

 The culprit is then charged with a fine, that is relevant to the financial situation of the person, but he may decide not to pay the fine, in which case punishment is decided for him which differs on every occasion.

 When they finish off at the graveyard, they start the house visits.
 They perform the custom for two days, December 25 and 26.
 They will visit separate parts of the village each day so that they have time to go to every house.
 As soon as they reach each house, they start dancing around the yard and wish good luck for the year to come.
-The devil usually tries to play some tricks on the family, such as move things around or perform some kind of mischief.
+The devil usually tries to play some tricks on the family, such as moving things around or performing some kind of mischief.
 He represents all evil that is going away with the year that passed.

-Each house has prepared treats for everyone which consist of local and traditional delicacies as well as a lot of Tsipouro (Greek alcoholic drink made by distilled grapes).
+Each house has prepared treats for everyone which consist of local and traditional delicacies as well as a lot of Tsipouro (Greek alcoholic drink made from distilled grapes).
 By the time the sun sets, you will certainly be drunk!

 Tsipouro also is supposed to help the cold weather, but that is just an excuse.